Willis Nichols Hawley: Legacy

 In 1913, the Connecticut General Assembly appropriated $60,000 for an auditorium and armory in Storrs.
-Opened in 1914 and with a seating capacity of 1,400, the building was named the Willis Nichols Hawley Armory in Hawley's memory.
+Opened in 1914, with a seating capacity of 1,400, the building was named the Willis Nichols Hawley Armory in Hawley's memory.
 The Hawley Armory hosted military training and served as the site of basketball games, swim meets, school dances, theatrical productions, graduation ceremonies, lectures, and even town meetings for decades.
 Renovated in the 1990s, the building now holds a fitness center and hosts health and wellness programs for UConn staff and students.
 It also houses the Department of Allied Health Sciences and the Veterans Affairs and Military Programs.
 In 2020, Hawley Armory was the site of UConn staff COVID-19 testing.

 In 1899, Hawley's classmates installed a commemorative plaque in an alcove in the college chapel.
 Crafted of Italian marble in the shape of a shield, the tablet features the inscription below.
 After Hawley Armory opened, the tablet was moved to a location above the Armory's front entrance.